domdomegg/halifax-share-dealing-google-sheets/google-cloud/README.md

 # halifax-share-dealing-google-sheets: Google Cloud Platform

 This is a GCP based implementation that uses the [halifax-share-dealing-sdk](https://github.com/domdomegg/halifax-share-dealing-sdk) to track your valuation in a Google Sheet.
-It supports Halifax Share Dealing, IWeb Share Dealing, Bank of Scotland Share Dealing and The Lloyds Bank Direct Investments Service.
+It supports Halifax Share Dealing, IWeb Share Dealing, Scottish Widows Share Dealing, Bank of Scotland Share Dealing and The Lloyds Bank Direct Investments Service.

 ## Architecture